PDF Music Worksheets

 Basic Music Theory Worksheets: Chords

-A set of basic music theory worksheets themed around the construction of chords.
+A set of music worksheets themed around the construction of chords.
 The first sheets are concerned with simple triads.
 In subsequent worksheets learners will encounter more advanced chord construction (7th chords etc)

-Basic Music Theory Worksheets: Music Theory "Mini Exams"
+Basic Music Theory PDF Worksheets: Music Theory "Mini Exams"

 A range of high school level music theory worksheets in the form of music theory tests with ten questions/puzzles on each sheet.